Ischi94/statistical-rethinking/chapter4.md

 ![](chapter4_files/figure-html/question 4M4 part 2-1.png)<!-- -->

 Now we just need to add a prior for sigma, the standard deviation of the height.
-I chosse a weak prior, which is within the reasonable height space (the first plot).
+I choose a weak prior, which is within the reasonable height space (the first plot).
 A sigma above 40 would lead to height values outside of this range (second plot):
 $σ ∼ Uniform(0, 30)$